AzizMosbah/AzizMosbah/README.md

 👋 Hi, I’m @AzizMosbah

-👀 I’m interested in everything data
+👨‍💻 I specialise in data science & mainly write code in Python & JavaScript

+👀 Interested in taking my skils to Web3

-🌱 I’m currently learning Solidity, Vyper and the basics of blockchain development
+🌱 Currently learning Solidity, Vyper and the basics of blockchain development

 <!---
 AzizMosbah/AzizMosbah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.